What Does Free Water Really Cost?

 We know what you’re thinking.
-Servers need to be able to provide free water to guests as a gesture of exceptional guests service.
+Servers need to be able to provide free water to guests as a gesture of exceptional guest service.
 We’re not suggesting you stop offering free water.
 Just change your thinking about it, and train your staff to do the same.
 Offer your servers an incentive to take an active role in cost control.
 For example, encourage them to make up for the cost of free water by increasing check averages a dollar per person.
 With the right sales training, servers can cut costs and make more money for themselves and the restaurant.

 Get More Restaurant Management Tips

 The restaurant management section of our blog is dedicated to helping you meet your leadership goals.
 Check it out!